 ‘A love that defied time drives a beautiful girl to her doom’

-The Mummy is a 1932 supernatural horror film from Universal Studios directed by former cinematographer Karl Freund and starring Boris Karloff (billed as ‘Karloff the Uncanny’) as a revived ancient Egyptian priest.
-The movie also features Zita Johann, David Manners and Edward Van Sloan.
+The Mummy is a 1932 American supernatural horror film from Universal Studios directed by former cinematographer Karl Freund (Dracula, 1931) and starring Boris Karloff (billed as ‘Karloff the Uncanny’) as a revived ancient Egyptian priest.
+The movie also features Zita Johann, David Manners, Edward Van Sloan and Arthur Byron.

 Above all others, The Mummy is the Universal horror film of their golden period for which repeated viewings are essential to truly grasp the almost ethereal atmosphere and multi-layered plot.